Renormalization and scaling of bubbles: Proof of the Theorem

 \subsubsection{Explicit construction for $\tau(F)$}

 As above, let $f$ be an analytic circle diffeomorphism and let $F$ be its lift to the real line.
 Assume, $f$ is a hyperbolic difeomorphism.
 Then Theorem~\ref{bubble_theorem} states that the complex rotation number $\tau(F)$ has a strictly positive imaginary part.
 The explanation of this phenomenon is the following.
 It turns out that the complex torus $T_{f+\omega}$ defined in the beginning of Section~\ref{complex_rot_number_intro_sec} does not degenerate as $\omega\to 0$: the hyperbolic circle diffeomorphism $f$ has a fundamental domain $A_{f}$ in a neighborhood of $\bbR/\bbZ$, and the complex rotation number $\tau(F)$, which is the limit of $\tau_F(\omega)$ as $\omega\to 0$, is the modulus of the complex torus $A_{f} / f$.
 The lower border of the fundamental domain $A_f$ will be a curve that passes below attracting periodic orbits and above repelling periodic orbits of $f$.
+Below we provide the construction of this fundamental domain, see also \cite{XB_NG}.

-More specifically, suppose that $f$ is a hyperbolic diffeomorphism with $2n$ periodic orbits of period $q$ on the circle.
+Suppose that $f$ is a hyperbolic diffeomorphism with $2n$ periodic orbits of period $q$ on the circle.
 The attracting and repelling periodic points alternate on the circle.
 Choose a linearizing chart of $f^q$ at each periodic point so that the charts around the points of the same orbit are obtained from each other as the push forward by the appropriate iterate of $f$.
 Let $a_j$ with $-\infty<j<+\infty$ be the lifts of these periodic points to the real line $\bbR$, enumerated consecutively from left to right, and let $\psi_j$ be the lifts of the corresponding linearizing charts.
 Note that each chart $\psi_j$ is defined on a complex neighborhood containing the open interval $(a_{j-1},a_{j+1})$.

 \begin{definition} We will say that a $1$-periodic piecewise smooth curve $\gamma\subset \bbC$ is \emph{suitable} for finding $\tau(F)$ if \begin{itemize} \item the set $\gamma\setminus \bbR$ is a union of $2nq$ curves $\gamma_j$ such that $\gamma_j$ is an arc of a circle in the linearizing chart $\psi_j$ of the orbit of $a_j$.
 The circle is not necessarily centered at $a_j$ or on the real line; also, while the circular arc $\gamma_j$ must be contained in the domain of the linearizing chart, the circle itself is not necessarily completely contained there.